ddahlmeier/sutd-mlops-course-code/README.md

-# sutd-mlops-course-code
+# 50.055 Machine Learning Operations
-Code materials for the SUTD MLOps course
+This repo contains code materials for the SUTD MLOps course